On this Page

 Pixel Complexity: Reduce per-pixel calculations by baking as much detail into the textures as possible.
 For example, bake specular highlights into the texture to avoid having to compute the highlight in the fragment shader.

-Verify your fragment shaders are mobile friendly.
+Verify your fragment shaders are standalone friendly.
 And, when using built-in shaders, favor the Mobile or Unlit version of the shader.

 Overdraw: Objects in the Unity opaque queue are rendered in front to back order using depth-testing to minimize overdraw.
 However, objects in the transparent queue are rendered in a back to front order without depth testing and are subject to overdraw.